bkesterbyld/701-Glenside/content/pages/index.md

       city planning's sick sense of humor.

-      Try to cross at our southern driveway entrance as it has the best views of traffic both ways during the day.
-When leaving, the northern driveway (entrance has the better view.
+      When on foot to our house, try to cross at our southern driveway entrance as it has the best views of traffic both ways during the day.
+When leaving, the northern driveway has the better view.
     actions: []
     media:
       url: /images/walkingtoglenside4.png